LYE-Software/lye-stats/README.md

 # lye-stats
-literally just a phpmyadmin clone for Lye ryan should make https://stats.lye.software a valid url because subdomains are funny
+Custom PHPMyAdmin clone for Lye Software stats

+Shows some base-level stats to anyone with a Lye Account, but to see in depth statistics you must have a Lye Admin account.